LandonTClipp/LandonTClipp.github.io/docs/sysadmin/networking.md

 ### Video Streaming

-There are various standardized protocols for video streaming
+There are various standardized protocols for video streaming.

 #### MPEG-DASH